awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

    ```
    kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.4/docs/examples/alb-ingress-controller.yaml
    ```
-**Note**
-If you are launching the controller on AWS Fargate, then see the [Kubernetes ALB 1\.14 release notes](https://github.com/kubernetes-sigs/aws-alb-ingress-controller/releases/tag/v1.1.4) for additional requirements

 1. Open the ALB Ingress Controller deployment manifest for editing with the following command\.